Legionella Monitoring & Sampling of Cooling Towers & Cooling Water Systems

 In the UK the Health & Safety Executive recommend that the sampling method should be carried out in accordance with ISO 11731:1998 and the biocide neutralised where possible.
 All water samples should be taken as near to the heat source as possible.

 They should be tested by a UKAS accredited laboratory that takes part in the Public Health Laboratory Service Water Microbiology External Quality Assessment Scheme for the isolation of egionella from water.

 The laboratory should also apply a minimum theoretical mathematical detection limit of less than, or equal to, 100 legionella bacteria per litre of sample.

 Legionella bacteria are commonly found in almost all natural water sources, so sampling of water systems and services may often yield positive results and the interpretation of any results of sampling should be carried out by experienced microbiologists.

-Legionella Control International offer a comprehensive range of UKAS accredited legionella testing, sampling and microbiological laboratory analysis services capable of undertaking an extensive range of analyses including those for legionella, E.coli O157, Pseudomonas, Norwalk virus and others.
+Legionella Control International offer a comprehensive range of UKAS accredited legionella testing, sampling and laboratory analysis services capable of undertaking an extensive range of analyses including those for legionella, E.coli O157, Pseudomonas and others.

 Our professional lab services can also be used for the testing and microbial analysis of samples to assist in the identification of food poisoning bacteria including Salmonella, Listeria, E.coli O157, Campylobacter and Clostridium perfringens.